Fear of Being Alone – Autophobia

-The Fear of Being Alone is Technically Known as Autophobia and is most common in more elderly people.
+The fear of Being Alone is also known as Autophobia and is most common in more elderly people.

-The symptoms of the Fear of Being Alone are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Being Alone have much in common with other fears and phobias and may include:

 - Panic attacks

 Often the symptoms of Autophobia can seem to occur without the object of fear even being present indicating that the fear of Being Alone has become normalised into everyday life.

 This normalisation process often results in the development and use of safety behaviours in an attempt to prevent exposure to triggering events which, paradoxically, may cause the problem to get worse.

 In other words, safety behaviours tend to reinforce the fear of Being Alone rather than diminish it!

 Autophobia may be the result of earlier traumatic experiences that can be directly (or indirectly) linked to a specific object or situation, but this is not always the case because fears can also be inherited as learned behaviours from the social context in which a person is brought up.

 The good news is that the majority of people who suffer with a fear of Being Alone will find a course of psychotherapy highly beneficial.